-In the Star-Spotting Project, thousands of pupils, members of outdoor associations, other clubs and members of the public in Sweden and other European countries are being given the opportunity to contribute to scientific research about light pollution.
+In the Star-Spotting Experiment, thousands of pupils, members of outdoor associations, other clubs and members of the public in Sweden and other European countries are being given the opportunity to contribute to scientific research about light pollution.
 The project will also create important knowledge about ecology, sustainability and urban planning.

 How it works:

 - A cardboard tube (e.g. a kitchen paper roll), a bit of string, tape and a protractor to make your measuring tube and a compass.

 - Download the app ”The Star-Spotting Experiment”/”Stjärnförsöket” to your mobile or tablet.

 - Go out at least one hour after sunset and wait for ten minutes to get your eyes used to the darkness.
 Then point the tube in nine different directions in the sky and count how many stars you can see through the tube.
 Report this in the app along with information about the day, time, location, weather etc.

 You are welcome to go out and do this this several times.